Michael Kovrig: Career

 After graduating from the University of Toronto, Kovrig lived in Budapest, Hungary in the 1990s, working as an editor for Budapest Week, reporter for the Budapest Business Journal and as a radio news announcer for Magyar Rádió.

+From 1996 to 1999, Kovrig was a vocalist in the Hungarian punk rock band Bankrupt.
+His stage name was Michael K., a reference to Kafka's novel The Trial, which is one of the books he requested when he was granted a virtual visit from the Canadian ambassador while in detention in China.

 In 2003, Kovrig began working as a researcher for the firm that later became Rhodium Group.
 From 2003 to 2007, he worked for the Permanent Mission of Canada to the United Nations as a Media and Communications Officer.
 He then transitioned to the United Nations Development Programme as a strategic communications specialist for three years, beginning in 2007.

 In 2010, he joined the Canadian Foreign Service, and served at Global Affairs Canada’s headquarters in Ottawa as a senior desk officer in the international security branch.
 Kovrig was posted through Canada’s Global Security Reporting Program (GSRP) as a diplomat to the Embassy of Canada to China from 2014 to 2016, where he served as a First Secretary in the political section.
 In 2016, he briefly served as Consul at the Consulate General of Canada in Hong Kong.

 Since 2017, he has worked for the International Crisis Group, a transnational non-profit focused on preventing and resolving deadly conflict through research and advocacy, as a Senior Adviser.

 He has written and advocated on various geopolitical issues, including China’s politics and international relations, the North Korean nuclear crisis, and maritime disputes in the Western Pacific.
 He is a published contributor to The Globe & Mail, the South China Morning Post, Asia Times, Politico, The Diplomat, Mail & Guardian, and ChinaFile.

+In January 2026, Kovrig issued several warnings regarding Prime Minister Mark Carney's diplomatic mission to China.
+He emphasized the risk of economic coercion and advised Carney to prioritize the release of remaining political prisoners during his meetings with President Xi Jinping.